 top of the budget.

-The most common reason for low delivery rates is the quality of the dataset or in this case, the contact list used to send SMS messages.
+The most common reason for low delivery rates is the quality of the dataset or, in this case, the phone number contact list used to send SMS messages.

 Whatever the case, if the recipient’s number is incorrect, there is no way that they can receive the message, yet the sender will still be charged.
 This is because any SMS API system will attempt to send to any number that has been given, except when it’s not in the correct format.